Thelukepet/course/assignments/A1a-history.md

 rm -rf .git
 ```

-Follow the detailed [instructions](http://kbroman.org/simple_site/pages/independent_site.html) to setup and personalize the site.
+Follow the detailed [instructions](http://kbroman.org/simple_site/pages/independent_site.html) to setup the site
+and write its initial contents (using Markdown).

+Then, we publish the site by pushing it to the repository:

 ```
 git init